 ALSO – Simple Mills makes amazing crackers, ready-made cookies and FROSTING.
 I didn’t use the frosting in this recipe, but it’s one of the best frostings I’ve ever had.

 Okay, back to the recipe at hand (sang this in my head to the tune of Nothin’ But a G Thang).

 I used boxed mix because I hate baking and can’t follow directions.
 All you have to do for this easy recipe is add eggs, vanilla, water or milk and melted butter.
 It’s delightfully easy and turns out perfectly every time.

-- 2 boxes of Simple Mills boxed chocolate cake mix
+- 2 boxes Simple Mills boxed chocolate cake mix see notes

 - 6 eggs

 - 1/3 cup water per box